omegataupodcast/episode-prep/closed/quantunTron.md

 * General
   - size, weight, span, payload

+* Uses
+  - Monitoring of "long" things: pipelines, railtracks
+  - Grid'ing, cartography, crop monitoring

+  - Talk about typical payloads.

+  - Other examples?
+Military?
+    how is operation from ships different? -> landing spot might move :-)
+  - Data Link?

   - endurance, range, speeds
   - how much payload is the sweet spot between a/c size and sensor capabilities?
     - what drove the size